-The consensus research priorities serve two purposes.
-First, they provide general guidance to proposers regarding the relative importance of factors that may be constraining restoration, so that scarce science dollars may be directed most effectively.
-Second, they provide an initial model of how the ecosystem is currently thought to interact with the resources of interest.
-It is anticipated that each year this model will be reviewed and modified if necessary based on new field results.
-Thus, this initial consensus statement is to be considered a dynamic working document that is a key product of an adaptive management process.
+The consensus priorities for research that were identified at the workshop serve two useful purposes.
+First, they provide general guidance to research proposers on the relative importance placed on potential factors that may be constraining resource recovery, so that restoration funds directed toward science questions may be used most effectively.
+Second, they provide specific concepts of how the ecosystem is currently thought to interact with the resources of interest.
+It is anticipated that each year these concepts will be reviewed as necessary, based on new scientific information.
+Thus, the initial consensus statements developed at the workshop are to be considered working hypotheses, and this "Workshop Proceedings" is a dynamic working product of an adaptive management process that will be subjected to annual review and modification.

-Resources injured by the spill are best evaluated from the dual perspectives of the resources per se, and the ecosystem that embraces them.
-Because people interact with ecosystems through specific resources, this science strategy primarily focuses on individual species (e.g., pink salmon and herring, specific sea birds and mammals, etc.) and specific biological communities (e.g., intertidal and shallow subtidal marine communities) that have been injured by the spill, and are apparently not recovering or are recovering very slowly.
-Because these non-recovering resources interact with the larger ecosystem, however, natural ecosystem effects on non-recovering resources cannot be ignored.
-These effects are often much greater than human impacts, and failure to consider them may lead to false conclusions of prolonged spill-related injuries, or obscure more subtle spill-related effects.
+Under an ecosystem approach, resources injured by the spill are evaluated not only from the perspective of the resource itself, but also within the context of the ecosystem within which it lives and interacts.
+Because humans generally interact with ecosystems through specific resources, this science strategy begins with a focus on individual species (e.g., pink salmon, herring, specific seabirds and mammals, etc.) and specific biological communities (e.g., intertidal and shallow subtidal marine communities) that have been injured by the spill.
+We have learned that some of these injured resources are still not recovering or are recovering only slowly.
+Because these resources interact with other resources and their environment, natural ecosystem effects on non-recovering resources must not be ignored.
+Because of natural forces and natural variability, failure to consider ecosystem effects not related directly to the oil spill may lead to misunderstanding about the extent of oilrelated injuries, obscure lingering but subtle spill-related effects, or may lead to inappropriate or misdirected restoration actions.

-Although this science strategy employs an ecosystem approach to specific non-recovering resources, it is not a strategy for an ecosystem study.
-It is important to recognize that the goal of understanding the marine ecosystem of the spill-affected area lies far beyond the means at hand.
-With careful management, scientific review and broad public participation, a better understanding of the parts of this ecosystem that affect non-recovering resources may be attainable with available means, and this may produce substantial collateral benefits.
+This science strategy employs an ecosystem approach to the restoration on injured resources.
+However, it is not a strategy for an ecosystem study.
+It is important to recognize that the goal of understanding the marine ecosystem of the spill-affected area lies far beyond the purposes of restoration.
+With careful management, scientific review and broad public participation, a better understanding of those parts of the ecosystem that meaningfully affect injured resources may be attainable within the available means, and this may produce substantial benefits for the restoration of these injured resources.

 Long-term, integrated monitoring is fundamental to any ecosystem approach.
-Monitoring involves collecting field data, whether to evaluate the recovery of injured resources, to discover why non-recovering resources are not recovering more quickly, or to evaluate the efficacy of restoration efforts.
-These different purposes require different time-scales and frequencies.
-For example, adequate recovery monitoring requires observations over many years or even decades, but not necessarily each year.
-In contrast, research and restoration monitoring often require observations that are more intensive but less protracted.
-This science strategy seeks to provide a framework that identifies appropriate time-scales and sampling frequencies for these different monitoring efforts, with an eye to integrating these efforts as much as practical.
+Monitoring involves making field observations and collecting field data, whether to evaluate the recovery of injured resources, to discover why non-recovering resources are not recovering more quickly, or to evaluate the effectiveness of restoration efforts.
+These different purposes may require different time-scales and frequencies.
+For example, adequate recovery monitoring may require observations over many years or even decades, but not necessarily each year.
+In contrast, research and restoration monitoring often require observations that are more frequent but less long-term.
+The science strategy developed at the workshop produced a framework that identifies appropriate time-scales and sampling frequencies for these different monitoring efforts, with an eye to integrating these efforts as much as practical.